 so I did 2!

 The hats I used as a base for Noah’s outfit were left over NYE party favors.
 I decided to do two – not knowing which method of transforming them would work the best.
-I wanted to try to achieve a weathered leather look.
-I basically paper mache’d them.
-I haven’t done that in like 25 years.
-I broke out my very FAVORITE tool to start with – iPad and headed to what I believe to be a crafters best friend – Pinterest!
-I was able to find many looks that I loved.
+A weathered leather look was what I wanted to try to achieve.
+Basically, I paper mache’d them.
+Haven’t done that in like 25 years.
+I broke out my very FAVORITE tool to start with – the iPad and headed to what I believe to be a crafter’s best friend – Pinterest!
+There I was able to find many looks that I loved.
 So….I decided to blend several.

 Prep Your Work Space!!!